Islamic architecture: Malay-Indonesian

-Islam spread gradually in the Malay-Indonesia archipelago from the 12th century onwards, and especially during the 15th century as the Sultanate of Malacca dominated the region.
+Islam spread gradually in the Malay Peninsula and the surrounding Indonesian archipelago from the 12th century onwards, and especially during the 15th century as the Sultanate of Malacca and its surrounding cultural sphere politically dominated the region.
 The introduction of Islam was slow and gradual.
 The advent of Islam did not lead to the introduction of a new building tradition but saw the appropriation of existing architectural forms, which were reinterpreted to suit Muslim requirements.
 Existing architectural features in Malay-Indonesia such as the candi bentar gate, paduraksa (normally marks the entrance to the most sacred precincts), balai nobat (a tower supposedly used to store royal musical instruments) and the sacred pyramidal roof was used for Islamic architecture.
-For centuries, Malay-Indonesian mosques lacked domes or minarets, both considered of Middle Eastern origin.
-Malay-Indonesian original mosques feature multi-layered pyramidal roofs and no minaret.
-Prayer is called by striking a prayer's drum known as beduk.
-The minaret of the Menara Kudus Mosque is a great example of Malay-Indonesian architecture.
+Prayer times are often signalled in advance by striking a large drum known as beduk, thus minarets weren't of need to these mosques let alone domes which multi-layered pyramidal roofs.
+One rare example of an old mosque with a minaret is that of the Menara Kudus Mosque.

 Malay-Indonesian mosque architecture also features strong influence from the Middle Eastern architecture styles.
 This style of architecture can be found on the design of mosques in Brunei, Indonesia, Malaysia, Singapore, the Philippines and Thailand.
 Today, with increasing Muslim pilgrimage to Mecca, Malay-Indonesian mosques are developing a more standard, international style, with a dome and minaret.

 Indonesia

 The oldest surviving mosque in Indonesia is the Great Mosque of Demak which is the royal mosque of the Sultanate of Demak, although this is not the oldest Islamic structure.
 The oldest Islamic structure in Indonesia are parts of the royal palace in Sultanate of Cirebon, Cirebon.
 The palace complex contains a chronogram which can be read as the Saka equivalent of 1454 CE.
 Early Islamic palaces retain many features of pre-Islamic architecture which is apparent in the gates or drum towers.
 The Kasepuhan Palace was probably begun in the late pre-Islamic period and continued to grow during the Hinduism-to-Islam transitional period.
 The complex contains clues to the stages of the process of the gradual changes as Islam become incorporated into Indonesian architecture.
-Two of the Hindu features adopted into Islam in the palace is the two types of gateways - the split portal (candi bentar) which provides access to the public audience pavilion and the lintel gate (paduraksa) which leads to the frontcourt.
+Two of the Hindu features adopted into Islam in the palace is the two types of gateways – the split portal (candi bentar) which provides access to the public audience pavilion and the lintel gate (paduraksa) which leads to the frontcourt.

 Malaysia

-The original mosque in Malaysia had a basic architectural style and structure: with four pillars for the foundation and palm fronds for the roof.
+The original mosque in Malaysia had a basic architectural style and structure: four support pillars or one large one (saka guru or tiang macu) for the main foundation, and palm fronds for the pyramidal roof.
 In Malacca, the architectural design is a cross between local Malay, Indian and Chinese architecture.
-Traditionally, the minaret resembles a pagoda with the style of "Balai Nobat".
-An ancient cemetery also usually lies next to the mosque is where some notable preachers and missionaries are buried.
+Traditionally, the minaret resembles a pagoda with the style of a balai nobat, a special building where traditional palace music instruments are stored.
+An ancient cemetery also usually lies next to the mosque where notable local preachers and teachers are buried.